 - Price your auto parts to be competitive.
 You can’t sell parts on eBay if you aren’t competitive.
 While eBay shoppers aren’t necessarily “bargain hunters,” they’re very price sensitive.
 An extra dollar or two can make a big difference.

 - Consider your shipping costs and keep shipping rates free or as low as possible – customers review shipping charges before purchasing.

 - Offer rapid customer service. eBay shoppers will shoot you a question and expect a fast answer.
 If you don’t respond quickly, they’ll move to the next seller.

-- Take excellent pictures of your products – get each one from several angles and use good lighting.
-If a part is used or has some wear, be honest about that and clear in the photo and description.
+- Take excellent pictures of your products.
+Get a photo from several angles and use good lighting.
+If a part is used or has some wear, be honest about that in the photo and description.

 - Categorize your auto parts correctly for quick sales.
 Think about where your customer will search.

 - Write excellent product descriptions, so there’s no confusion about the part your customer is buying.

 - Never list items you don’t have in inventory.
 Double-check your store and supply regularly.

 - Establish a returns policy, and make it obvious for customers to see.